 Day Tours to Palamós

 If you want someone else to do the driving, you can join a guided day tour to Palamós.
-Tours are possible from both Barcelona and Girona
+Tours are possible from both Barcelona and Girona.

 Here are a few to consider:

-- This tour to Palamos from Girona includes a short coastal walk to one of the coves of Palamós, a visit to the Museu de la Pesca, a show cooking demonstration, and a seafood meal with wine.
+- This tour of Palamos from Girona includes a short coastal walk to one of the coves of Palamós, a visit to the Museu de la Pesca, a show cooking demonstration, and a seafood meal with wine.

 Getting Around Palamós